fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-taitham.md

-## Coto Sans Tai Tham
+## Zoto Sans Tai Tham

-Coto Sans Tai Tham is a design for the Lanna (Tai Tham) script.
+Zoto Sans Tai Tham is a design for the Lanna (Tai Tham) script.

 It contains 231 glyphs and 4 OpenType features, and supports 137 characters from the Unicode blocks: Tai Tham.